codeklin/simple_shell/README.md

-This is a simple_shell collaboration task.
+This is a simple_shell collaboration task on C-lang.
 Contributors: Igbalaye Olajide & Edwin Umana